-On November 4, 2020, the Company and AGL (as Guarantor) entered into an unsecured \$250,000 letter of credit facility (the "FAL LOC Facility") with ING Bank N.V.
+On November 4, 2020, Ascot Bermuda and the Company (as Guarantor) entered into an unsecured \$250,000 letter of credit facility (the "FAL LOC Facility") with ING Bank N.V.
 London Branch and The Bank of Nova Scotia, London Branch.
-The facility may be collateralized at the option of the Company.
+The facility may be collateralized at the option of Ascot Bermuda.
 Under the terms of the FAL LOC Facility, letters of credit to a maximum aggregate amount of \$250,000 are available for issuance.
 These letters of credit will be used to provide Funds at Lloyd's to support the underwriting capacity provided by ACNL to the Syndicate.
 The FAL LOC Facility is subject to certain covenants, including the requirement to maintain a minimum consolidated tangible net worth and a maximum leverage ratio, as defined in the FAL LOC Facility Documents.
 Obligations under the FAL LOC Facility include contingent reimbursement obligations for outstanding letters of credit and fees.
 In the event of default, the Banks may exercise certain remedies, including the exercise of control over pledged collateral and the termination of the availability of the FAL LOC Facility.
-This facility replaced the unsecured \$250,000 letter of credit facility entered into on November 2, 2018 by the Company and AGL (as Guarantor) with Lloyds Bank plc, ING Bank N.V.
+This facility replaced the unsecured \$250,000 letter of credit facility entered into on November 2, 2018 by Ascot Bermuda and the Company (as Guarantor) with Lloyds Bank plc, ING Bank N.V.
 London Branch and The Bank of Nova Scotia, London Branch.

-On December 20, 2018, the Company and AGL (as Guarantor) entered into an uncommitted secured letter of credit facility with Wells Fargo Bank, National Association (the "Wells Fargo LOC Facility").
+On December 20, 2018, Ascot Bermuda and the Company (as Guarantor) entered into an uncommitted secured letter of credit facility with Wells Fargo Bank, National Association (the "Wells Fargo LOC Facility").
 On May 19, 2021 the terms of the Wells Fargo LOC Facility were amended to increase the maximum aggregate amount of letters of credits which are available for issuance from \$50,000 to \$150,000.
 The Wells Fargo LOC Facility is subject to certain covenants, including the requirement to maintain a minimum level of collateral in the form of cash and fixed maturity securities.
 Obligations under the Wells Fargo LOC Facility include contingent reimbursement obligations for outstanding letters of credit and fees.
 In the event of default, the Banks may exercise certain remedies, including the exercise of control over pledged collateral and the termination of the availability of the Wells Fargo LOC Facility.

-On December 21, 2021, the Company and AGL (as Guarantor) entered into an uncommitted letter of credit facility with The Bank of Nova Scotia (the "Nova Scotia LOC Facility").
+On December 21, 2021, Ascot Bermuda and the Company (as Guarantor) entered into an uncommitted letter of credit facility with The Bank of Nova Scotia (the "Nova Scotia LOC Facility").
 The facility may be collateralized at the option of Ascot Bermuda.
 Under the terms of the Nova Scotia LOC Facility, letters of credit to a maximum aggregate amount of \$25,000 are available for issuance.
 The Nova Scotia LOC Facility is subject to certain covenants, including the requirement to maintain a minimum consolidated tangible net worth and a maximum leverage ratio, as defined in the Nova Scotia LOC Facility Documents.

-At December 31, 2022, the Company had \$250,000 letters of credit outstanding under the FAL LOC Facility, \$149,145 outstanding under the Wells Fargo LOC Facility and \$5,480 outstanding under the Nova Scotia LOC Facility.
-The Company was in compliance with covenants for all facilities at December 31, 2022.
+At December 31, 2022, Ascot Bermuda had \$250,000 letters of credit outstanding under the FAL LOC Facility, \$149,145 outstanding under the Wells Fargo LOC Facility and \$5,480 outstanding under the Nova Scotia LOC Facility.
+Ascot Bermuda was in compliance with covenants for all facilities at December 31, 2022.